zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** From the progress blog, the user should be able to engage and comment on any of the posts.

 **Result:** From the progress blog page, the user can select the 'Show comments' link on the bottom of each post to bring up the comment section.
-At the top of the comment section there is a textarea input field with a clear and submit button.
+At the top of the comment section there is a Textarea input field with a clear and submit button.
 If the user enters a comment in the field and selects the submit button the page will reload and the comment will be added to the comment section of the post.

 ![Image of add comment](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/add-comment.PNG)